aronrissato/RedisApi/readme.md

 injecting ControllerBase
 Decorate with [ApiController]
 Decorate with [Route]
-Creating endpoint in according with the contract (interface) Decorating Get endpoint and naming it as GetPlatformById Using this name in Create endpoint with CreateAtRoute(nameof,id,plat) Sending request to Create and using the location from header to see it created
+Creating endpoint in according to the contract (interface) Decorating Get endpoint and naming it as GetPlatformById Using this name in Create endpoint with CreateAtRoute(nameof,id,plat) Sending request to Create and using the location from header to see it created